ibm-cloud-docs/power-iaas/connecting-networks.md

 You can use **IBM Cloud Connect** to connect {{site.data.keyword.cloud_notm}} instances across data centers.
 IBM Cloud Connect is a software-defined network interconnect service that brings secure connectivity to client locations around the world.
 Currently, you must open a [support ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support) to order IBM Cloud Connect.

 IBM Cloud Connect is only available to IBM clients within the US.
+Cloud connect is available in all locations except LON04 and SYD04.
 {: important}

 IBM Cloud Connect provides network interconnect from 230+ global point of presence (POP) locations for: